eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

 .. _step-8-update-structs-enums-and-variables:

-Step 8: Update Structs, Enums, and Variables
+Step 8: Update structs, enums, and variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As part of the Fast DDS migration, several structs, enums, and variables have been updated.
 You will need to modify your code to reflect these changes:

 1. Enum and Variable Changes:

-    * ``DiscoveryProtocol_t`` is now ``DiscoveryProtocol``.
+    * Rename ``DiscoveryProtocol_t`` to ``DiscoveryProtocol``.
     * Rename ``initialHeartbeatDelay`` to ``initial_heartbeat_delay``.
     * Rename ``heartbeatPeriod`` to ``heartbeat_period``.
     * Rename ``nackResponseDelay`` to ``nack_response_delay``.